osmghana/osmgh/membership.md

 title: Membership
 image: '/images/pages/akweteyman-eli.jpg'
 permalink: /membership
 summary: We are glad to have you!
 OpenStreetMap can be used and contributed to by everyone.
-You DO NOT need to be a member of OSM Ghana to do make changes or use OpenStreetMap data
+You <b>DO NOT</b> need to be a member of OSM Ghana to make changes or use OpenStreetMap.
 ---
 Thanks for your interest in joining and supporting OSM Ghana.
 Members of the organisation are entitled to vote in the affairs of the organisatioin.